 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Workhorse Group Inc., Of Class Action Lawsuit And Upcoming Deadline - WKHS

-NEW YORK, March 31, 2021 /PRNewswire/ --Pomerantz LLP announces that a class action lawsuit has been filed against Workhorse Group Inc. ("Workhorse" or the "Company") (WKHS) - Get Report and certain of its officers.
+NEW YORK, April 4, 2021 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Workhorse Group Inc. ("Workhorse" or the "Company") (WKHS) - Get Report and certain of its officers.
 The class action, filed in the United States District Court for the Central District of California, and docketed under 21-cv-02207, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Workhorse securities between July 7, 2020 and February 23, 2021, inclusive (the "Class Period").
 Plaintiff seeks to recover compensable damages caused by Defendants' violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").

 If you are a shareholder who purchased Workhorse securities during the Class Period, you have until May 7, 2021 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.